ghazi829/ghazi829/README.md

 - 👨‍💻 All of my projects are available at [https://github.com/ghazi829](https://github.com/ghazi829)

-- 💬 Ask me about **JavaScript, React, CSS, Python, Tailwind CSS, and Front-End Development**
+- 💬 Ask me about **JavaScript, Python, Tailwind CSS, MERN-Stack Development and Front-End Development**

 - 📫 How to reach me **ghazipir1@gmail.com**